jasperweyne/helpless-kiwi/INSTALL.md

 ```

 ### Production
+To ease the building process, you can run build_prod.sh to generate a production
+environment.
+If this doesn't work, you can deploy manually using these
+instructions.

 For clarity purposes, we're assuming you're deploying to another location, for
 example by moving the files over FTP.
 Locally or through SSH should work fine
 as well though.